-Media literacy is a prerequisite for success in the 21st Century and at Beauchamps, the Media Department is committed to ensuring that each student develops their media understanding and achieves their full potential as a creative and innovative media producer.
-This is a subject where creativity is celebrated and rewarded and relish the opportunity to gain practical skills in production and editing.
-As media influences our students at every stage of their lives, our ststudentsudy of representation and audience theory explores the power of the media to affect lives, analysing ownership, institutions and regulation to evaluate how political, historical, cultural and social contexts have evolved.
+Media literacy is a prerequisite for success in the 21st Century and at Beauchamps High School, the Media Department is committed to ensuring that each student develops their media understanding and achieves their full potential as a creative and innovative media producer.
+This is a subject where creativity is celebrated and rewarded and students relish the opportunity to gain practical skills in production and editing.
+As media influences our students at every stage of their lives, our study of representation and audience theory explores the power of the media to affect lives, analysing ownership, institutions and regulation to evaluate how political, historical, cultural and social contexts have evolved.

-Students study media elements as part of their KS3 English lessons.
-The subject is delivered by the Media Department at GCSE and A Level.
+Media Studies as a subject is delivered by the Media Department at GCSE and A Level.

 The department sets challenging targets, which are regularly reviewed.
 The Media Department prides itself on having the highest expectations of their students and to date, these expectations have been met both in results and the enthusiastic application of conscientious and ambitious students.